shreshth-xd/CUET-CS-COURSEWARE/CUET UG/Recursion/README.md

 <ol type="1">
 <li>
 <h3>Prime test:</h3>
-<p>To check if a given number is a prime number or not using recursion</p>
+<p>A function that takkes a given number and checks if it is a prime number using recursion</p>
 </li>

 <li>